solliancenet/azure-synapse-analytics-workshop-400/day-01/lab01-data-integration-part-1.md

 For both of the load operations above, we inserted data into the heap table.
 What if we inserted into the clustered columnstore table instead?
 Is there really a performance difference?
 Let's find out!

 1. In the query window, replace the script with the following to load data into the clustered columnstore `Sale` table using the COPY statement.
-Be sure to replace `<PrimaryStorage`>` with the default storage account name for your workspace:
+Be sure to replace `SUFFIX` with the id for your workspace:

     ```sql
-    -- Replace <PrimaryStorage> with the workspace default storage account name.
+    -- Replace SUFFIX with the workspace default storage account name.
     COPY INTO wwi_staging.Sale
     FROM 'https://asadatalakeSUFFIX.dfs.core.windows.net/wwi-02/sale-small%2FYear%3D2019'
     WITH (